EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: EvolvED

-Lastly, the alignment loss (\textbf{G3}) in the radial layout $C{}^p_{a}$ aligns elements of each instance $i$ across iterations by minimizing the cosine distance between the angles $\theta^i_t$ of the sequential pairs of corresponding elements of an instance across iterations below.
-By using the absolute value of the cosine similarity, we create an unstable equilibrium in the cost function when the angular difference approaches $180^{\circ}$ degrees.
-This unstable point facilitates faster optimization by preventing the algorithm from getting stuck in the poor local minima of two related points being located at diagonally opposite ends of a ring.

-The final loss $C{}^p$ is the weighted sum of $C_s$, $C{}^p_d$, and $C{}^p_a$ with respective weights $\alpha$, $\beta$, and $\gamma$.
-Empirical findings suggested setting $\alpha=1, \beta=5, \gamma=0.05$ for the radial layout consistently yields desired results\footref{hyperp}.
-The optimization process follows a similar approach to the one described earlier.
+The Gaussian attracts elements at iteration $t$ toward the corresponding ring center, $\overline{r}_t$ (see \cref{fig:gauss}b).
+The innermost ring corresponds to $\overline{r}_{T}=0$, forming a circle.
+Subsequent rings have user-defined offsets $\overline{r}_{t!=T}>0$, which determine the spacing $s$ between iterations as before.

+The radial alignment loss (\textbf{G3}), $C{}^p_{a}$, ensures that elements of the same instance $i$ across iterations are aligned, and it is defined as:

+We minimize the cosine distance between the angles $\theta^i_t$ of sequential pairs of corresponding elements.
+Halving the angular difference ensures the maximum cost is at $\pi$.
+We use the absolute value of cosine similarity to prevent poor local minima, particularly at $\pi$, where the angular difference is largest but the gradient of a cosine function is nearly flat.
+This could slow convergence when similar points are stuck on opposite sides.
+The optimization process follows a similar approach as the rectilinear one.
 However, in this case, the resultant force of the three cost elements leads to points moving along the respective iteration rings.
 The gradient updates in polar form are defined as follows:

-The gradient of $C{}^p_{a}$ with respect to $\theta^i_t$ when $\text{sim}^i_t = 0$ is undefined.
-This is the unstable equilibrium point, where the point can move in either direction along the ring to reach a similar point that is diagonally opposite.
-While it is unlikely for $\text{sim}^i_t = 0$ in practice, one of the other two gradient options is randomly chosen during optimization.
+\addition{The gradient of $\partial C{}^p_a/\partial \theta^i_t$ is undefined when $\text{sim}^i_t = 0$, where the point can move in either direction along the ring.
+While very unlikely to occur, we choose one of the two possible gradient directions randomly.}

-We described the evolutionary embedding method that generates the rectilinear and radial layout, meeting our goals.
-Next, we present visualization aspects of evolutionary embeddings within $TDL$.